CHECK WITH CRM EARLY!

 DECIDING ON THE PERMIT

 Major siting permit applications are reviewed by the following CRM Program Agencies: the Department of Lands and Natural Resources (DLNR); Division of Environmental Quality (DEQ); Department of Public Works (DPW); Department of Community and Cultural Affairs, Historic Preservation Office (HPO); Commonwealth Utilities Corporation (CUC); the Department of Commerce, and the Division of Coastal Resource Management (DCRM).

 Based on their evaluation, the CRM Board Agencies will act to grant, conditionally grant or deny the permit request.
 If your permit is denied, you may appeal the decision.
 A local Appeals Board will hear and rule on appeals brought by applicants.
 All appeals must be submitted to the CRM Office within 30 days of the permit decision.

 If the Board agrees with the permit decision, the applicant may then appeal to the Commonwealth Trial Court.

 KEEPING TRACK OF THINGS

-CRM Enforcement Officers regularly monitor the islands.
+DCRM Enforcement Officers regularly monitor the islands.
 Permitted projects and other activities in areas under CRM jurisdiction are investigated.
 If a conditional permit has been issued, the officers will also report whether or not the specific conditions are being met.

 Produced by the CNMI Coastal Resources Management Program funded by grants from the U.S. Department of Commerce, National Oceanic and Atmospheric Administration, under the Coastal Zone Management Act of 1972, as amended.